Flambeau front page, February 12, 1960

 Apparently there are no legal barriers to the enrollment of a white student at the Negro University.

-State Attorney General Richard R. Ervin said the federal ruling In the Virgil Hawkins case seemed to have taken care of any state laws or rules that would have prevented it.
+State Attorney General Richard R. Ervin said the federal ruling in the Virgil Hawkins case seemed to have taken care of any state laws or rules that would have prevented it.

 Two other Negroes have since been admitted to the U of F but one was dropped after a year and a half because of poor grades.
 No Negroes have applied for admission to FSU.